Jane LaTour: Sisters in the Brotherhoods (2008)

 For her first book, LaTour conducted oral history interviews and compiled research on 23 women who entered traditionally male blue-collar trades in New York City in the late 1970s and 1980s.
 The women profiled included carpenters, electricians, plumbers, truck drivers, telecommunications technicians, firefighters, biomedical engineers, and union officials.
 LaTour conducted most of the interviews over two periods: between 1989 and 1994, and between 2004 and 2006.
 When she first started doing interviews, she had envisaged creating a brochure, but was inspired to write a book, after giving a talk titled, "Live!
 From New York: Women Construction Workers in Their Own Words" at the North American Labor History Conference in October 2000, which was subsequently published as an article in the May 2001 issue of Labor History.

 Published in 2008 by Palgrave Macmillan, Sisters in the Brotherhoods: Working Women Organizing for Equality in New York City received positive reviews.The Oral History Review argued that "By presenting these stories within the context of labor history, Jane LaTour goes far in dispelling misunderstandings of blue-collar women's engagement with the Second Wave Feminist movement", demonstrating that the women themselves were aware of gender politics in the workplace, the historic significance of their employment in their trades, and the need to organize.
 Writing in The Women's Review of Books, labor scholar Brigid O'Farrell noted LaTour's skills in chronicling "the tensions they faced within the organizations they created: cross-trade groups such as United Tradeswomen (UT); intraunion groups such as Women Electricians (WE); and training programs such as Nontraditional Employment for Women (NEW)".
 She addressed issues of race, class, and sexual orientation, as well as union corruption and hostility toward reform.
 O'Farrell commented, "Latour is able to show progress, albeit modest, across the three decades of her study."

-Rebels With a Cause (forthcoming)
+Backroom Bargaining (2026)

-LaTour's second book is due to be published in 2024.
-Its provisional title is Rebels With a Cause: An Oral History of the Fight for Democracy in New York City Unions.
+LaTour's second book, Backroom Bargaining: Racketeering and Rebellion in New York City's Labor Unions, was published posthumously in March 2026 by University of Illinois Press.
 Based on oral history interviews, the book focuses on rank-and-file activism within unions and the limits of union reform.